dotnet/docs/docs/csharp/language-reference/compiler-options/platform-compiler-option.md

 - **anycpu** (default) compiles your assembly to run on any platform.
 Your application runs as a 64-bit process whenever possible and falls back to 32-bit when only that mode is available.

 - **anycpu32bitpreferred** compiles your assembly to run on any platform.
 Your application runs in 32-bit mode on systems that support both 64-bit and 32-bit applications.
-You can specify this option only for projects that target the .NET Framework 4.5.
+You can specify this option only for projects that target .NET Framework 4.5 or higher.

 - **ARM** compiles your assembly to run on a computer that has an Advanced RISC Machine (ARM) processor.